 Some of our principals and staff are licensed to act as Insolvency Practitioners in the UK by the Insolvency Practitioners Association, Institute of Chartered Accountants in England and Wales, the Institute of Chartered Accountants of Scotland, the Association of Chartered Certified Accountants or the Department for Business, Enterprise and Regulatory Reform.
 The firm is subject to the Insolvency Regulations and Guidance Notes and the Statements of Insolvency Practice.

-Cameron Gunn, Mark Supperstone, Simon Harris and Ben Woodthorpe are licensed to act as Insolvency Practitioners in the United Kingdom by the Institute of Chartered Accountants in England and Wales.
+Cameron Gunn, Mark Supperstone, Simon Harris, Ben Woodthorpe and Chris Farrington are licensed to act as Insolvency Practitioners in the United Kingdom by the Institute of Chartered Accountants in England and Wales.

-Cameron Gunn and Simon Harris are members of the Institute of Chartered Accountants in England and Wales.
+Cameron Gunn, Simon Harris and Chris Farrington are members of the Institute of Chartered Accountants in England and Wales.
 Mark Supperstone and Ben Woodthorpe are members of the Association of Chartered Certified Accountants.

 ReSolve Partners Limited is also a member of the Institute of Chartered Accountants in England and Wales.